 For the Stoics the view from above was an exercise of spiritual contemplation as well as a meditation to find calm in the storm of life around them.
 This meditation allowed them to understand what is significant and what is not significant.

 Marcus wrote in his journal: “It is high time now for you to understand the universe of which you are a part, and the governor of that universe of which you constitute an emanation.”

 When we contemplate from the stars, we can realise that our material desires and insecurities are insignificant not because of the sheer size of the universe, but because we ourselves are part of that vast glittering whole.
 We are significant insomuch that we are part of the unity of the whole, the whole does not exist for our benefit.

-Marcus wasn’t the first philosopher or even the first Stoic to contemplate from the view from above.
+Marcus wasn’t the first Roman philosopher to contemplate from the view from above.
 In the famous sixth chapter of his Republic, Cicero writes of a fictitious dream of the Roman general Scipio Aemilianus.
-The dream allows Cicero to expound the Stoic conception of the universe and how it relates to Stoic virtues.
+The dream allows Cicero to expound a Roman conception of the universe and how it relates to Stoic virtues.

 In Scipio’s dream, he is taken by his deceased grandfather, Scipio Africanus, a hero of the Second Punic War, up into a “shining circle” that the Greeks christened as the Milky Way.

 Everything appears beautiful from this perspective, which Africanus explains is reserved for the deceased that have lived virtuously.